simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 then you might run the `balance` command with the extra option `--base-url=http://localhost:5000`.
 You can also produce relative links, like `--base-url="some/path"` or `--base-url=""`.)

+The balance reports' HTML output currently does not display tree mode reports properly ([#1846](https://github.com/simonmichael/hledger/issues/1846)).
+For now, if generating HTML you should probabBly use the default `--flat` mode.

 ### Some useful balance reports

 Some frequently used `balance` options/reports are: